boa50/disaster-response/README.md

 The dataset contains data about disasters and messages people send requesting or offering something.

 It also contains some classifications for the messages.

+The messages and the classifications of the messages are divided into two .csv files (messages.csv and categories.csv)

 ## Project Organization